pereiramemo/BiG-MEx/README.md

 # BiG-MEx
-## Repository under construction.
-Links and tools might not work as expected or not work at all.

 BiG-MEx: a tool for the mining of Biosynthetic Gene Cluster (BGC) domains and classes in metagenomic data.
 It consists of the following modules:
 1. bgc_profiler: BGC protein domain annotation and BGC class abundance predictions